-All First Level Appeals will be submitted to the EHP or Cigna appeals department.
+All First Level Appeals of Medical, Dental or Vision claim denials will be submitted to the EHP or Cigna appeals department.
+First Level Appeals of Short Term Disability benefit claim denials are handled by the MetLife appeals department.
 You may submit written comments, documents, records and other information relating to your claim.
 The appeals department will consider everything you submit, regardless of whether it was submitted or considered in the initial claim determination.
 Upon written request and free of charge, you will be provided with reasonable access to and copies of all Plan documents, records and other information relevant to your claim.